SimeonHristov99/Additional_Resources/IS_Summer_20-21/Week_04 - Lists. Higher Order Functions. List Comprehension/README.md

     - Solve using a linearly recursive process WITHOUT pattern matching.
     - Solve using a linearly recursive process WITH pattern matching.
-    - Solve using higher order functions.
+    - Solve using functions that work with lists.

 Test cases: